as-squirrel/DomainDetective/README.md

 ![GitHub forks](https://img.shields.io/github/forks/as-squirrel/DomainDetective)

 ## Description
 The Subdomain Checker tool allows users to verify the existence of subdomains belonging to a main domain and optionally check SSL certificates for these subdomains.
+The tool provides a comprehensive report in the form of a CSV file and visualizations to understand the distribution and trends of subdomains over time.

 ## Installation
 1. Make sure Python is installed.
 2. Install required libraries:
     ```bash
     pip install -r requirements.txt
     ```

 ## Usage
 ```bash
 python main.py domain file.txt [--ports PORTS] [--timeout TIMEOUT] [--https] [--output OUTPUT_FILE] [--check-certificates]

 ```

 ## Arguments